I received a copy of this book in exchange for an honest review. All opinions are my own and I don’t make any commission from the links below.

 Visit the author’s Twitter @sheilamcronin for loads of updates and information on ‘the Gift Counselor’ and all Cronin’s latest projects.

-Have you read this book before?
+What do you think of my review of ‘The Gift Counselor’?
 Does this sound like the perfect Christmas read to you?
 Do you enjoy reading books like this around the holidays?

 Let me know all your thoughts in the comments below 🙂